 - Have a complicated, multi-level navigation.
 Main navigation items with a sub-menu should be all that's necessary.

-- Have low contrast between page elements or hover states.
+- Have low contrast between page elements and their hover states; refer to Color & contrast, below.

-- Depend on color for context.
-For example, if you use green text to indicate that something is correct and red text to indicate that something is incorrect, an assistive device won't pick up on this.
+- Example: An assistive device will not pick up on your use of green text to indicate that something is correct and red text to indicate that something is incorrect.

 - Use different fonts to indicate context.